 The portfolio will document what has been learned, where and how the student learned it, and how the student’s experiences meet the requirements.
 The way you apply for RPL depends on the type of RPL you want to put towards your qualification.
 An RPL advisor will be assigned to you once you complete the inquiry form.
 The advisor will then contact you to discuss your case and provide advice and guidance on the RPL procedure.

-The mapping of prior learning against learning outcomes is considered a matter of academic judgment.
+The mapping of prior learning against learning outcomes is considered a matter of academic judgement.
 Our decision takes into account several factors based on the evidence you provide:

 – Equivalence: your prior learning must cover similar knowledge and skills to the learning outcomes of your chosen course